 “All the unhappiness of men arises from one simple fact: that they cannot sit quietly in their chamber.” –Blaise Pascal

 Not so last weekend.
 I marched through the inuksuks preoccupied with thoughts of everything I needed to accomplish before the end of the month.
-I forgot about using my breath as an anchor to the present; I forgot to notice the sensation of my body meeting the earth with each footfall on the sand.
+I forgot about using my breath as an anchor to the present.
+I failed to notice the sensation of my body meeting the earth with each footfall on the sand.
 I came out the other side and stopped short, realizing that I barely remembered our wander through the rock garden at all.
 I’d been in my head and not in my physical environment.
 We took a walk through the inuksuks a second time, more mindfully.
-I reassured myself that *noticing* when my mind wanders off (gone monkey, as I like to call it), is the first step toward living mindfully.
+I reassured myself that *noticing* when my mind wanders off is the first step toward living mindfully.
 The second is cultivating the ability to bring my attention back to the present moment every time I notice that my thoughts have drifted off again.

 In my last post, I promised to discuss the book (and TED talk) The Art of Stillness, Adventures in Going Nowhere by Pico Iyer.
 The title of this post, Don’t Just Do Something.
 Sit There, is drawn from this book.
 The phrase is used in Kyoto as a reminder to allow our minds to be quiet in order to let problems solve themselves through stillness.
 But as most of us will admit, sitting still and doing nothing is not exactly our instinctual ‘go-to’ when it comes to solving the daily trials and tribulations that pop up like inevitable gophers over the grassy hill of human experience.
 Right?